tutek1/DTLabs/09_Audio/lab09.md

 > <video id=Egf2jgET3nQ></video>

 ### Note on Audacity
 If you are wondering where I found the SFX used in this codelab, I made them myself.
 I used the free program `Audacity`, where I recorded noises that I made with stuff on my desk and my mouth.
 Then I edited these audio clips to sound more robotic.
-The whole process is very easy, and I recommend looking into it if you are interested.
+The whole process is not that difficult, and I recommend looking into it if you are interested.

 <video id=MjusZESiLiw></video>